BY HANNAH HYAT

 “At this point, the grant is too new to have produced anything to report,” Mathews said.
 “Our goal is to develop a regional consortium, which has yet to meet.
 In the near future, we will have the first consortium meeting and begin the planning for a regional summit later this fall.”

 HHS has already rewarded over $1 billion in opioid-related grants to help combat the crisis ravaging the nation.

 The Health Resources and Services Administration also donated $19 million to 95 organizations nationwide.

-HRSA is the federal agency improving access to healthcare services for people who are uninsured.
+HRSA is the federal agency improving access to healthcare services for people who are uninsured, isolated or medically vulnerable.